 Regional Field Days

-Choose to attend one of seven field days located across the state.
-Learn about invasive species in the area, identify plants, review commonly used management tools, and view demonstrations of management techniques.
-The $20 registration fee includes lunch on the field day.
+Seven regional field days are available.
+Learn about invasive species in the area, identify plants on a walking tour, review commonly used management tools, and view demonstrations of management techniques.

 - June 10